We're starting to, I don't want to hear no complaints.

 Yeah.

-You know, I'm thinking about the sopranos.
+You know, I'm thinking about the Sopranos.

-I want to be in the end of this organization.
+I want to enter into this organization.

 Yeah, this is how you get sworn in, bro.